MovingBlocks/DestinationSol/README.markdown

 Controls
 --------

-Note: You can select either pure keyboard or keyboard + mouse (in the settings).
+Note: You can select either pure keyboard, keyboard + mouse, or controller (in the settings).
 Exact details may change over time.
-Below are the default key mappings (no mouse)
+Below are the default key mappings (no mouse).
+You can change these in-game.

 *Main screen*